amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_01.md

                          Stage, VirtualKeyCode, WindowEvent};
 ```

 We'll be learning more about these as we go through this tutorial.
-The prelude includes the basic (and most important) types like Application, World, and State.
+The prelude includes the basic (and most important) types like `Application`, `World`, and `State`.

 Now we create our core game struct: